bhansaliharshg/fetch-api/README.md

 The api is also hosted.
 The endpoints can be accessed through the link: https://fecth-api.onrender.com/ As the API uses FastAPI library the enpoints can be tested using the link: https://fecth-api.onrender.com/docs.
 No local setup is required.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to contribute and enhance the functionality of this API.